 This definitely helps to keep things simple, but this reduced access does restrict what you can do with your account.
-For example, the lack of file manager or database access that’s provided through cPanel on a traditional shared hosting account might be a drawback for some users.
+For example, the lack of file manager or database access that’s provided through cPanel on a traditional shared hosting account may be a drawback for some users.

 However, anyone who simply wants a WordPress website probably shouldn’t be too deterred by this.
-Also, with HostGator taking care of updates for the WordPress software, plugins, and themes as well as website backups, there’s less to worry about with this hosting package.
+Also, with HostGator taking care of updates for the WordPress software, plugins, and themes, as well as website backups, there’s less to worry about with this hosting package.

 When deciding whether the Bluehost Shared Plus or the HostGator WordPress Starter plan is your best option, it comes down to a few factors.

-However, while you can only host one WordPress website and are lacking cPanel access as well as a few other extras, as our performance tests showed, the HostGator WordPress Starter plan delivered faster loading times and coped better under pressure.
+However, while you can only host one WordPress website and are lacking cPanel access, as well as a few other extras, as our performance tests showed, the HostGator WordPress Starter plan delivered faster loading times and coped better under pressure.

 With prices starting from $5.99 per month (with further discounts often available), both options provide fair value for money.
-Deciding which one is the right choice for your website comes down to whether you prefer the performance of HostGator vs the features and options of Bluehost.
+Deciding which one is the right choice for your website comes down to whether you prefer the performance of HostGator or the features and options of Bluehost.

 Used/using either Bluehost of HostGator?
 Thoughts?